simpleiot/simpleiot/README.md

 [Detailed documentation](docs/README.md)

-## Example 1 (build from source)
+## Example 1

-This example (only tested on Linux and MacOS) shows how to run the server and send data to it:
+This example (build only tested on Linux and MacOS) shows how to run the server and send data to it:

+Build Simple Iot or download the latest release:

 - install Go v1.14 (newer versions will likely work) and node/npm (tested with v12 and v14)